Skip to content

 Indistinguishability and privacy

-Because Q looks like any other public key, an on-chain observer cannot determine whether the output will be spent by a simple signature or by one of several hidden scripts.
-A key-path spend reveals nothing beyond a Schnorr signature; a script-path spend reveals only the one script used plus a merkle proof, never the siblings.
-This collapses many distinct contract types into one uniform output format.
+Because Q looks like any other public key, an on-chain observer cannot determine whether the output is a simple single-signature wallet, a corporate multisig with a dozen fallback clauses, or a Lightning channel.
+A key-path spend reveals nothing beyond one Schnorr signature; a script-path spend reveals only the one script branch actually used plus a merkle inclusion proof, never the sibling branches.
+This collapses many distinct contract types into one uniform output format, and the privacy is collective: every wallet that uses P2TR for ordinary payments enlarges the crowd that complex contracts hide inside.
+Even an output with no scripts at all commits to that fact — BIP 341 recommends tweaking by hash(P) with an empty tree rather than using an untweaked key, so no observer can distinguish "no scripts" from "scripts I haven't seen."

 Verification

-For a key-path spend, validators check a BIP340 Schnorr signature directly against Q. For a script-path spend, validators take the revealed leaf, walk the merkle path from the control block to recompute the root, re-derive t, and confirm that P + t·G equals the committed Q (matching the X-coordinate and the parity bit).
-Only if this reconstruction succeeds is the script executed.
+For a key-path spend, validators check a BIP 340 Schnorr signature directly against Q — one signature, one key, no script execution at all.
+For a script-path spend, validators take the revealed leaf script, walk the merkle path supplied in the control block to recompute the root, re-derive t from the internal key and that root, and confirm that P + t·G matches the committed Q (X coordinate plus the recorded parity bit).
+Only if this reconstruction succeeds is the script actually executed.
+The elegance is that the output key does double duty: it is simultaneously a working public key and a cryptographic commitment, with neither role visible in the other.

 In Simple Terms

-The Taproot output key, denoted Q in BIP341, is the 32-byte X-only public key that actually appears in a Pay-to-Taproot (P2TR) scriptPubKey.
-It is derived…
+The Taproot output key, denoted Q in BIP 341, is the 32-byte X-only public key that actually appears in a Pay-to-Taproot (P2TR) scriptPubKey, following the…

 Explore the Full Glossary